NikolaySirenko/AIRTuB1-internship/README.md

 ## 🚀 Usage

-Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed.
+1. Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed.
+2. Launch it.
+3. Clone this repository.
-Launch it.
-Open Terminal in the project folder and run:
+4. Open Terminal in the project folder and run:
 ```sh
 docker-compose up --build
 ```